InterDigitalInc/AdvantEDGE/docs/overview/features/overview-monitoring.md

 Thanos must be configured & deployed with an object store where long-term data is stored.

 _**NOTE:** Thanos is disabled by default in the AdvantEDGE deployment configuration._

-### MinIO
-MinIO is a high performance object storage solution that provides an Amazon Web Services S3-compatible API.

-In AdvantEDGE, it is used by Thanos & InfluxDB for long-term data retention.

-_**NOTE:** MinIO is disabled by default in the AdvantEDGE deployment configuration._